 • Cinnamon: This adds that classic sweet potato cake flavor.

-• Cream Cheese Frosting: This is a simple mix of cream cheese, butter, honey, vanilla, and powdered sugar.
+• Cream Cheese Frosting: This is a simple mix of cream cheese, maple syrup, and vanilla, and is the perfect pairing with sweet potato cake.

 Ingredient Substitutions